 - Colington Harbour is a gated community and only accessable to residents and renters.

 - For Outer Banks visitors who plan to spend the majority of their vacation on their own boat exploring the waters, renting in Colington Harbour may be just the perfect fit.
 With the majority of rental homes in this area offering boat slips, docks, and step-outside-the-door access to deep water canals, in most cases, bringing and parking the boat is not a problem in these neighborhoods.
 Be sure and check with your vacation rental company when searching for homes to see which properties cater to the boating set.

 - Keep your eye on the community calendar.
 There is almost always something fun happening in Colington, especially in the summer months, and vacationers can expect to enjoy everything from weekly cook-outs to annual pig pickins'.
 Many of these events are in fact community fund raisers for the local swim team or the volunteer fire department, so patrons can feel good knowing that not only are they having a great meal and a great time, but they are also giving back to the community.

 Colington Harbour may be a mysterious or even unheard of destination for Outer Banks newcomers, but with a little exploring and a little self-guided investigation, OBX visitors will discover a world of scenic views, charming waterfront homes, and friendly quiet neighbors.

 For a peaceful vacation that revolves around the water, or a lifetime of local Outer Banks living, consider Colington Harbour a hidden Outer Banks gem, and the ideal home away from home.
-Why not take a little afternoon road trip along Colington Road, or start your search for homes for sale bordering the canal or tucked away in the maritime forest, and start your discovery of this charming seaside neighborhood.
+Why not start your search for homes for sale bordering the canal or tucked away in the maritime forest, and start your discovery of this charming seaside neighborhood.
 Locate just a coupe miles from the beach, Colington Harbour is a friendly, serene world all its own.